iOS 26

 2. When the slider appears on the screen, swipe it to the right to turn it off.

-3. To restart it press and hold the Side button again until you see the Apple logo.
+3. Press and hold the Side button to restart it until you see the Apple logo.

-If either of your iOS devices is running iOS 7 or later, you can go to Settings > General > Shut Down to turn off your device.
-For detailed instructions, check our “How to restart an iPhone” guide.
+If either of your iOS devices is running iOS 7 or later, you can turn them off by going to Settings > General > Shut Down.
+For detailed instructions, see our “How to restart an iPhone” guide.

-For Mac computers, click the Apple logo, then Restart to reboot your device.
+Click the Apple logo for Mac computers, then Restart to reboot your device.

 Screenshot of macOS method for restarting Mac.